paramdholakia/Intel-Ai-for-manufacturing/README.md

 *   **Quantitative Metrics:** Displays peak reconstruction error and anomaly percentage for objective assessment.
 *   **Extensible Training System:** The backend training script is designed to easily accommodate new product categories.

-# Note :
-* **THIS PROJECT IS STILL UNDER DEVELOPMENT!!** If you don't see different products mentioned in MVTec Anomaly Detection Dataset, then it's in development and training and will be updated soon. thank you for your paitence.

 ## Setup and Local Usage Guide